CPA Exam Pass Rates 2026: Statistics, Trends & What You Need to Score

 The CPA (Certified Public Accountant) exam is one of the most challenging professional licensing exams in the United States.
 With pass rates hovering around 50% per section, understanding what you’re up against is critical for effective preparation.

-In 2024, the CPA exam underwent major changes with the new CPA Evolution format.
+In January 2024, the CPA exam underwent major changes with the CPA Evolution format — now the established structure every candidate sits.
 Here’s everything you need to know about current pass rates and what score you need to pass.

 |---|---|

-Starting January 2024, the CPA exam consists of 3 Core sections (AUD, FAR, REG) plus 1 Discipline section of your choice (BAR, ISC, or TCP).
-All candidates must pass all 4 sections within an 30-month window.
+Since January 2024, the CPA exam consists of 3 Core sections (AUD, FAR, REG) plus 1 Discipline section of your choice (BAR, ISC, or TCP).
+All candidates must pass all 4 sections within a 30-month window.

 What Score Do You Need to Pass?